 - An attestation from employees that they will abide by Studee's anti-slavery policy

-This statement covers 1 April 2018 to 31 March 2019 and has been approved by Simon Andrews, COO & Co-Founder of Studee International Ltd, on 18 May 2018.
+This statement covers 1 January 2022 to 31 December 2022 and has been approved by Simon Andrews, COO & Co-Founder of Studee on 27 December 2021.